• How Are the Danner Novels Different?

 The CIA briefer describes the upcoming operation: target, objectives, and personnel.
 Danner has had enough field experience to anticipate problems, but he keeps his concerns to himself.
 I do that by showing his thoughts in italics: Oh great, another foolproof plan.

-After the briefing, Danner receives some sort of training and tries out the latest gadgets.
+After the briefing, Danner receives some mission-related training and tries out the latest gadgets.
 Some of the gadgets are practical and useful; others are not.
 I get to have a little fun here, inventing gadgets like the ED6R, an escape device that looks like a rocket-powered pogo stick.
-Matt thinks the ED6R looks like something Wile E Coyote would try to use, so there's room for some humor.
-Humor is how Matt deals with stressful situations, and one way I keep the reader entertained.
+Matt thinks the ED6R looks like something Wile E Coyote would try to use, so there's room for some humor (Matt keeps his thoughts to himself).

-With training over, Matt moves into the actual operation, where the elaborate plans and fancy gadgets encounter real world problems and he's forced to improvise.
+With training over, Matt moves to the area of operation.
+The AOA is where the elaborate plans and fancy gadgets encounter real world problems, and Matt may be forced to improvise.
 Once Matt is in the field, nothing is easy or funny, because easy makes for a boring story, and funny eases tension.

 Q: How do you decide what goes into a chapter?